scalalandio/chimney/docs/docs/cookbook.md

         from.using[To].patch
         ```

-    At a first glance, all they do is generate a customized type class before calling it, but
+    At the first glance, all they do is generate a customized type class before calling it, but
     what actually happens is that it generates an inlined expression, with no type class
-    instantiation - if user provided type class for top-level or nested transformation it
+    instantiation - if the user provided a type class for top-level or nested transformation it
-    will be used, but wherever Chimney have to generate code ad hoc, it will generate inlined
+    will be used, but wherever Chimney has to generate code ad hoc, it will generate inlined
     code.
-For that reason this could be considered a third mode, one where generated code
+For that reason, this could be considered a third mode, one where generated code
     is non-reusable, but optimized to avoid any type class allocation and deferring
     `partial.Result` wrapping (in case of `PartialTransformer` s) as long as possible.

 ### Performance concerns

-When Chimney derives an expression, whether that is an expression directly inlined at call site
+When Chimney derives an expression, whether that is an expression directly inlined at a call site
-or as body of the `transform`/`patch` method inside a type class instance, it attempts
+or as the body of the `transform`/`patch` method inside a type class instance, it attempts
 to generate a fast code.

-It contains a special cases for `Option` s, `Either` s, it attempt to avoid boxing with
+It contains special cases for `Option` s, `Either` s, it attempts to avoid boxing with
 `partial.Result` and creating type classes if it can help it.

 You can use [`.enableMacrosLogging`](troubleshooting.md#debugging-macros) to see the code generated by